 Your service charge may pay for items such as:

-If your tenancy started in 2010 or after, you will have a variable service charge.
+If your tenancy started between 2010 and November 2019, you will have a variable service charge.

 This is also the case if your tenancy started before 2010 but you agreed to changes to your tenancy agreement in 2010.

 Having a variable service charge means that if we estimate your service charge incorrectly we will correct this in the following year’s service charge.
 For example, if the cost of the service was £200 but our original estimate was £220, the £20 overcharged would be refunded through the following year’s service charge.
 The same would apply where we have undercharged for a service in any particular year.